opa-stack/opa-stack.github.io/guide/new-project.md

 ### docker-compose

+Docker-compose is the simplest of the container orchestrators.
+You can download it from [here](https://docs.docker.com/compose/install/), and read the getting started guide [here](https://docs.docker.com/compose/gettingstarted/).

-Take a look at FIXME for some example-projects that uses docker-compose.
+Take a look at the simplest example project [here](https://github.com/opa-stack/opa-stack/tree/master/examples/docker-compose/hello-world).
+In the folder just run `docker-compose up`, and you got things running..
+See the [docker-compose docs](https://docs.docker.com/compose/) for more info.

 ### kubernetes (helm)

+Nothing here yet...